lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-13-Isabelle_influences.md

 * Nelson and Oppen's [congruence closure](https://dl.acm.org/doi/10.1145/322186.322198), which was nifty to know even though I never used it

 People at Stanford had a bizarre obsession with first-order logic, which I, familiar with AUTOMATH, regarded as trivial.
 They in turn would have regarded with contempt AUTOMATH's punched card interaction model.
 Much of the work I did at Stanford was genuinely lousy.

+I must have learned *something* during the course of my PhD at Stanford, but little of it seems to have ended up in Isabelle.